 Dr. Neal Rouzier is a pioneer in the bio identical hormone replacement field, practicing almost since its inception in the early 1990’s.
 He has dedicated his life’s work to uncovering the medical literature that supports safe and effective protocols for unique and personalized patient care.
 He is the Director of the Preventive Medicine Clinics of the Desert, specializing in the medical management of aging and preventive care for men and women.
 He has treated more than 2,000 patients with natural hormone replacement therapy and is recognized as a renowned leader and expert in the field.
 Additionally, Dr. Rouzier is the author of Natural Hormone Replacement for Men and Women: How to Achieve Healthy Aging.
 He has over 16 years of experience as an educator and practicing physician, and 29 years of Emergency Medicine experience at Queen of the Valley Hospital in West Covina, CA.

-If cancellation is received more than 3 weeks in advance a full credit can be applied to your account for future use.
-If less than 3 weeks a $350.00 cancellation fee applies and the balance will be applied as a credit to a future event.
+Cancellation and/or course change requests received more than 3 weeks in advance of the event will receive a full credit (less a $50.00 change fee) which will be applied to your account as a credit for use towards a future event/service.
+Any cancellations and/or changes received less than 3 weeks before the event, will incur a $350.00 processing fee and the remaining balance will be credited to your account.

 AMA PRA Category 1 Statement